Bounded $H_{\infty}$-calculus for Boundary Value Problems on Manifolds with Conical Singularities: Introduction

-This problem has already been considered in \cite{CSS0}, where it has been shown that a bounded $H_\infty$-calculus exists, provided the resolvent of $\underline A_T$ has a specific pseudodifferential structure.
+This problem has already been considered in \cite{CSS0}, where it has been shown that a bounded $H_{\infty }$-calculus exists, provided the resolvent of $\underline{A}_{T}$ has a specific pseudodifferential structure.
 So far, however, only few cases were known where the resolvent is of this kind.
-Combining the techniques developed in \cite{SS2} for conic manifolds without boundary with results of Krainer \cite{Kr}, we are now able to treat all realizations $\underline A_T$ that are parameter-elliptic in the sense of Section \ref{sec:hinfty}.
+Combining the techniques developed in \cite{SS2} for conic manifolds without boundary with results of Krainer \cite{Kr}, we are now able to treat all realizations $\underline{A}_{T}$ that are parameter-elliptic in the sense of Section~\ref{sec:hinfty}.
 The resolvent is then constructed with the help of a pseudodifferential calculus for boundary value problems on manifolds with edges, as presented e.g.~in Kapanadze, Schulze \cite{KS}.

-Our methods pertain, in particular, to the Dirichlet and Neumann Laplacian as discussed in Section \ref{sec:Laplacian}.
-As an application, see Section \ref{sec:PME}, we show the existence of a short time solution to the porous medium equation on the conic manifold $\D$ with Neumann boundary conditions.
+Our methods pertain, in particular, to the Dirichlet and Neumann Laplacian as discussed in Section~\ref{sec:Laplacian}.
+As an application we show in Section~\ref{sec:PME} the existence of a short time solution to the porous medium equation on the conic manifold ${\mathbb{D}}$ with Neumann boundary conditions for positive data.

 In the appendix of this paper we recall basic definitions of function spaces on manifolds with conic singularities and present key elements of a calculus for pseudodifferential operators on manifolds with conical singularities on the boundary which we will need in the proof of our main theorem.